StupidStudio/HANDOB.js/README.md

 });
 ```

-Check out a full example in *examples/bucket.html*.
+There also a full featured example in *examples/bucket.html*.